 7.1 Meetings of the Committee shall be called by the Secretary of the Committee at the request of the Committee Chair.

-7.2 Meetings of the Committee shall be called by the Secretary of the Committee at the request of any of its members if they consider it necessary.
+7.2 Meetings of the Committee shall be called by the Secretary of the Committee at the request of the Senior Independent Director or any other member of the Committee if they consider it necessary.